chaseofthejungle/intro-to-jar-files/wars.md

 **A Disadvantage of WARs:**

-* Source code modifications require WARa to be repackaged and redeployed.
+* Source code modifications require WARs to be repackaged and redeployed.
 * .war structure/infrastructure may be overextensive, depending on app requirements.

 **On the importance of web.xml files:**